US trade deficit widens in 2022 to record on strong imports

 "It depressed growth in the first quarter of 2022 as an inventory-rebuilding frenzy by wholesalers and retailers led to a surge in imports," he said.

-But trade provided a boost in the subsequent quarters as the surge unwound.
+Trade provided a boost in the subsequent quarters as the surge unwound, but he added that similarly large swings in 2023 "are unlikely."

+Matthew Martin of Oxford Economics added that the economy displayed solid growth in the fourth quarter.

+But "underlying data points to softening activity, particularly for the world's major trade routes which have seen reduced demand from retailers and consumers," he warned.

-Rubeela Farooqi, chief US economist of High Frequency Economics added that trade flows have "slowed recently on a shift in demand for services from goods and weaker global growth."
+Rubeela Farooqi, chief US economist of High Frequency Economics said that trade flows have also "slowed recently on a shift in demand for services from goods and weaker global growth."

 "But better growth prospects in the US and abroad could provide support over coming months," she said.